-The very large and very small $\tilde \lambda$ regimes are not accessed in the same way: to reach small values of $\tilde \lambda$ one may fix $D$ and decrease $\lambda$ to ever smaller values, or one may alternatively fix $\lambda$ and increase $D$; instead to reach large values of $\tilde \lambda$, it would be wrong to keep increasing $\lambda$, and the only way is to decrease $D$.
-In this work we focussed on small and moderate values of $\tilde \lambda$, and we decided to fix $D$ and vary $\lambda$ between $0$ and $1$.

-Since $\Delta t$ comes as $(\Delta t) \lambda$ in \eqref{eq: discretized evolution}, one may fix $\Delta t = 1$.
-Moreover, by changing units, one may fix $\ell = 1$ and $D = 1$.
-The parameters $N,\delta$ and $\zeta$ are discretization parameters, fixed to $N = 130$, $\delta = 0.9$ and $\zeta = - \log (0.5) \simeq 0.7$ in all our experiments.
+Since $\Delta t$ comes as $(\Delta t) \lambda$ in eq.\eqref{eq: discretized evolution}, one may fix $\Delta t = 1$.
+The parameters $N,\delta$ and $K$ are discretization parameters, fixed to $N = 130$, $\delta = 0.9$ and $K = - \log (0.5) \simeq 0.7$ in all our experiments.
 With these values of $N$ and $\delta$, our results should be safe of any periodicity or quasi-periodicity effects.
 Moreover, for intermediate time scales, we checked that reasonable variations of these parameters did not fundamentally affect the results.